s2gos-dev/s2gos-controller/s2gos-airflow/README.md

 If you forgot the username/password, you can look it up in `.airflow/simple_auth_manager_passwords.json.generated`.
-You can savely delete the file to force creation of a new password.
+You can safely delete the file to force creation of a new password.